The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

 2 How to file an application

-Details of the procedures and assistance in each contracting state vary from state to state.
-For further details about the procedures and assistance in each contracting states, please refer to “Country Profile” of each state available on the Hague Conference on International Private Law homepage (Country Profiles are available in English, French or Spanish.
+Details of the procedures and assistance in each Contracting State vary from state to state.
+For further details about the procedures and assistance in each Contracting States, please refer to “Country Profile” of each state available on the Hague Conference on International Private Law homepage (Country Profiles are available in English, French or Spanish.
 Country profiles of some states are not provided) or enquire at the Central Authority of the relevant state directly.

-（2）Submitting your application to the Japanese Central Authority
+（2）Submitting your application to the Japanese Central Authority of Japan

 Should you wish to submit your application to Japan, you will be required to submit the application documents along with supporting materials to the Ministry of Foreign Affairs, which is the Central Authority of Japan.
 For the application form and information on how to apply, please refer to this page.
 The Central Authority of Japan accepts applications in Japanese and English.
-However, translation into the language accepted by the requested central authority of the state in which the child resides may be necessary, and the translation process will require some time.
+However, translation into the language accepted by the requested Central Authority of the state in which the child resides may be necessary, and the translation process will require some time.
 We therefore recommend applicants to submit application in English from the first instance for purposes of celerity in case the requested Central Authority accepts an application in English.

 （3）Submitting your application to the Central Authority of the Contracting State in which the child resides